Product was successfully added to your shopping cart.

 When looking to upgrade your car’s headlight bulbs from halogen to either HID or LED technology, it is important to know whether your car’s headlight housing employs projector or reflector technology.

-Although LED technology is newer and more efficient than HID, the type of headlight housing (reflector or projector) will ultimately decide which bulb technology will result in better lighting for your vehicle.
+Although LED technology is newer and more efficient than HID, the type of headlight housing (reflector or projector) will ultimately determine which bulb type will result in better lighting for your vehicle.

 Reflector vs. Projector Headlight Housing